 - Regular exposure: Once you’ve safely introduced a food allergen to your child, keep that food in regular rotation—ideally offering it to your baby on a weekly basis, at minimum.
 Note that not all babies with allergies will react on the first exposure so it’s important to keep serving sizes small in the beginning until you are confident there is no allergic reaction.

-Ready to begin?
-Read up on the symptoms of an allergic reaction.
+Want to keep reading?
+Learn about the symptoms of an allergic reaction.

 Sakina Bajowala, MD, FAAAAI.
 Board-Certified Allergist & Immunologist (allergy section)